lilja85/m101j-lecture6/README.md

 Windows equivalent of the bash scripts supplied by the tutor in M101J course lecture 6.

-To install the shard just download the files and run create_shard.bat in a command shell in windows.
+To install the shard just download the files and run init_sharded_env.bat in a command shell in windows.
 Edit the paths to the db files if necessary.
 I executed the script from another drive than c: and thats why I've added the c:\ part to some of the lines in the script.